Airbnb Has Permanently Banned Events Across Its Properties

-Airbnb has made permanent its pandemic-era prohibition of parties at the properties rented out globally through its app, saying Tuesday the rules have been effective against problematic events.
+Airbnb has made permanent its pandemic-era prohibition of parties and events at properties rented out globally through its app.
+The company states the rules have been effective against problematic events.

 The rental platform has gradually tightened its policies on parties after complaints and some high-profile trouble, including a 2019 shooting that killed five in California.